Skip to main content

 Step 2

-Applies deterministic detection rules to the snapshot, then enriches each finding with Arq Insight — bounded LLM diagnosis grounded in the cited evidence.
+Applies deterministic detection rules to the snapshot, then enriches each finding with Elevarq Insight — bounded LLM diagnosis grounded in the cited evidence.

 Step 3